 If you work in a private household – whether you are employed by an agency or directly by an individual or family – you are covered by laws specific to that work.
 This Fact Sheet addresses some of the questions that commonly arise for household employees.

 Yes.
 The state minimum wage applies to all employees, including household workers.
 So, for every hour you work you must be compensated at a rate of at least the state minimum wage.
-The California minimum wage is $8.00 per hour (effective January 1, 2008).
+On January 1, 2016, the California minimum wage increased from $9.00 per hour to $10.00 per hour.

 For many household workers, overtime rules are the same as for any other employee.
-That is, you should be paid one and one half times their regular rate of pay for working more than eight hours in a day, more than forty hours in a week, and for the first eight hours worked on the seventh consecutive day in a workweek.
-Additionally, you should be paid doubletime at twice their regular rate of pay for working more than 12 hours in a day or more than eight hours on the seventh consecutive day.
-(See our Fact Sheet titled “Overtime Pay” for more information.).
+That is, you should be paid one and one half times your regular rate of pay for working more than eight hours in a day, more than 40 hours in a week, and for the first eight hours worked on the seventh consecutive day in a workweek.
+Additionally, you should be paid doubletime (twice your regular rate of pay) for working more than 12 hours in a day and more than eight hours on the seventh consecutive day in a workweek.
+See our Fact Sheet titled “Overtime Pay” for more information.

-However, there are special rules for live-in employees and those caregivers who are considered personal attendants, as explained below.
+On the other hand, there are special rules for live-in employees and for caregivers who are considered personal attendants, as explained below.

 As a household worker, you must be paid for all hours that you are on-duty, even if you are permitted to sleep during those hours.